Updated: 7 days ago

 As stated above, once the block starts to popcorn, it shouldn’t be disturbed until it is ready to fruit.
 Finding a spot where the kids or family pets won’t knock it over during this stage is essential.
 Bathroom and high kitchen benches are usually ideal, but anywhere out of direct sunlight will do.
 If you have a busy household, potentially above the fridge will be a perfect spot!
 (Just remember to put an alarm in your calendar to check on it after 40-50 days).
 The blocks are normally ready to fruit 50-70 days from the date on the bag.

-Successive fruiting- once you have harvested all the mushrooms off the block initially, leave the block to rest and dry for 2 weeks.
+Successive fruiting- Once you have harvested all the mushrooms off the block initially, leave the block to rest and dry for 2 weeks.
 To induce the second fruiting, submerge the block completely under cold water for 6-12 hours.
 Remove the block very carefully from the water and sit to allow it to drain.
 Block will be soft, heavy and fragile until the water drains back out of it.
-Once it has drained enough, put it in your chosen spot for growing out of direct sunlight, but not in the dark.
-Reading level light is ideal.
+Once it has drained enough, put back it in your chosen spot for growing.